Protecting Jewish Life. Building Bridges. Amplifying Voices

 The J7 works to identify and address common challenges, develop coordinated strategies and share best practices in combatting global antisemitism.

-Two Lessons from the Diplomatic Frontlines of Faith, by Daniella Myers, Director of International Campaigns; a reflection on two memorable lessons drawn from navigating diplomacy where faith, politics and people intersect.
+Two Lessons from the Diplomatic Frontlines of Faith, by Daniella Myers, Director of International Campaigns, a reflection on two memorable lessons drawn from navigating diplomacy where faith, politics and people intersect.
+To read, click the link.

 The Commonwealth Jewish Council supports and protects Jewish communities within the Commonwealth and advances Commonwealth interests with campaigns, projects and shared Jewish values.